charisgao/STAT-4830-Optimizing-Attention-Project/old_reports/week7_report.md

 We found that over the epochs, alpha1 tended to approach negative infinity, which means this mask is less and less important.
 (Coefficients of the candidate masks are actually the sigmoid of the alphas).
 On the other hand, alpha2 did also decrease constantly, but it was still always larger than alpha1.
 As a result, we can see that the second mask was "more important" than the first, which aligns with what we expected.
 The reason alpha2 also tended towards negative infinity is likely due to the L1 penalty being enforced too harshly.
 We have done a few experiments with this coefficient, but will decrease this more to get better representative results in the future, but it is still clear that the "full attention" mask was weighted more than the "first token" mask.

 In the future, we intend to extend this approach to **measure the computational and memory usage** of our custom attention implementation, as well as experiment with regularization, penalty, and/or constraints (eg. low rank using SVD) to reduce complexity.
 We also want to test with both more advanced models beyond GPT-2, and additionally smaller models than can be run locally.

-#### Native Sparse Attention

-In our implementation of Native Sparse Attention, we manually created a hierarchical attention layer that incorporates compressed tokens, selective attention, and a sliding window mechanism using PyTorch.
-This approach aimed to optimize the attention computation by reducing the number of tokens processed while maintaining the model's performance.
-We trained the model for 10 epochs using 50% of the WikiText-2 dataset as our training data.
-However, the initial results were disappointing, as the generated outputs consisted of random symbols rather than coherent text.

-To address these issues, we adjusted the implementation by increasing the context size and modifying the parameters for both the selective attention and sliding window mechanisms.
-Despite these changes, the new results still yielded outputs that entirely comprised exclamation points, indicating that the model was not effectively learning meaningful patterns in the data.

-We could not find an official implementation of NSA by DeepSeek researchers.
-In our search for improvement, we found a library implementation of Native Sparse Attention by Philip Wang at Observe.AI and attempted to integrate it into our pipeline.
-However, we encountered challenges related to the return type and value of the forward method within the attention class.
-This issue rendered the model unable to generate coherent text, although it successfully completed the training loop.
-It remains unclear whether the model has learned anything meaningful or if the outputs are simply gibberish.
-Notably, the KL divergence loss has been decreasing with each epoch, suggesting some level of learning is occurring, but the quality of the generated text remains a significant concern.

 **Key Observations**